Firstly, this is not a Prudential-sponsored blog post.

 Naturally, with lesser claims, Prudential does not have to raise the premium of its IP.

-By carving out a separate risk pool for its rider, it is creating an opportunity to lower its claim ratio across the IP and the rider.
+By carving out a separate risk pool for its rider, it creates an opportunity to lower its claim ratio across the IP and the rider.

 This is good news for all Prudential customers, even those who have claimed.